amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2012.md

 #### Decision Strategy

 In Bakker’s simulation, the decision making process between strategies with and without QRPs are very similar.
 The main research workflow stays intact as shown in Figure 1, and 2.
 However, now that researchers can commit any QRPs, they will need to choose between all altered outcomes.
 Bakker’s players tend to collect their findings — regardless of being QRPed or not — throughout the simulation, and select the most desirable one at the end of their research.
-This process is shown in Figure 1 with dashed lines transferring results to a temporary dataset, and finally reaching for the most desirable one inside it.
+This process is shown in Figure 1 with dashed lines transferring results to a temporary dataset, and finally selecting for the most desirable outcome from the temporary database.

 As discussed, this process can be simulated in SAM as well.
 The  `stashing_policy` parameter indicates which of the outcomes will be collected by the researcher during its expedition.
-The `between_hacks_selection_policies` parameter indicates how is she going to select between those ..........
+At the end of the [Hacking Workflow](/hacking-workflow.md), the `between_hacks_selection_policies` parameter indicates how is the researcher going to select between those outcomes, ie., Hacked DB, or **All Outcomes Database** as stated in Figure 1.

 ??? decisionstrategy "Configuration File: _Decision Strategy_"
     ```json